eel3/hcasl/README.md

 2. Put hcasl in a directory registered in PATH.
 3. (Optional) Put hcasl-char in a directory registered in PATH.

+### For Shell/bash implementation:

+1. Install bash 4.2.25 or later.
+2. Put hcasl in a directory registered in PATH.
+3. (Optional) Put hcasl-posix-like in a directory registered in PATH.

 ### For Tcl 8.6 implementation:

 1. Install Tcl 8.6.4-5 or later.